MaiFlava1/Terms-of-service/README.md

 ## Temporary

-No AI, reposting, or Profit.
+No AI, reposting, or Profit. <br>

-If you wanna use contact me and ask for permission.
+If you wanna use contact me and ask for permission. <br>
 If the project has an individual license, the project follows their license.

 ## Derived Content